port-labs/terraform-provider-port-labs/docs/resources/port_blueprint.md

 - `calculation_properties` (Attributes Map) The calculation properties of the blueprint (see [below for nested schema](#nestedatt--calculation_properties))
 - `description` (String) The description of the blueprint
+- `force_delete_entities` (Boolean) If set to true, the blueprint will be deleted with all its entities, even if they are not managed by Terraform
 - `icon` (String) The icon of the blueprint
 - `kafka_changelog_destination` (Object) The changelog destination of the blueprint (see [below for nested schema](#nestedatt--kafka_changelog_destination))
 - `mirror_properties` (Attributes Map) The mirror properties of the blueprint (see [below for nested schema](#nestedatt--mirror_properties))